Bydgoszcz Cathedral: Bells

-First documents related to the church bells date back to the middle of the 17th century.
-Bydgoszcz mayor Wojciech Łochowski reported in his Chronicles that they were placed in the bell tower at the beginning of the 16th century, and also, by 1660, in a small ridge turret, tin covered, standing by the edge of the roof temple.
+The first documents relating to the church bells date back to the middle of the 17th century.
+Bydgoszcz mayor Wojciech Łochowski reported in his Chronicles that they were hung in the bell tower at the beginning of the 16th century, and also, by 1660, in a small ridge turret, tin-covered, standing by the edge of the roof temple.

 During 18th-century parish visits, four bells were listed: